Sjord/Sjord.github.io/_posts/2018-09-23-probability-of-cyberattack.md

 ## Many vulnerabilities are not exploited

+When performing a security assessment on a client's product, I often find serious security vulnerabilities that have been present in production for years.
+Most of the time, this vulnerability did not seem to be exploited by hackers.
+SQL injection or path traveral vulnerabilities remain undetected for years, without any bad consequences.
+So it is not the case that if you have a vulnerability, that you are going to get hacked.
+There doesn't seem to be a clear correlation between the amount of vulnerabilities and the exploitation of them.

 ## Conclusion

+There is much uncertainty about the probability of getting hacked, but I would put it in the order of 1% yearly.
+Some factors influence the probability, especially the size of the company.
+The presence of vulnerabilities does not necessarily correlate with exploitation by malicious actors.

 ## Read more

 1. [What is the Impact of Successful Cyberattacks on Target Firms?](https://www.nber.org/papers/w24409)
 1. [Glenn Greenwald: how the NSA tampers with US-made internet routers](https://www.theguardian.com/books/2014/may/12/glenn-greenwald-nsa-tampers-us-internet-routers-snowden)